An all too common health complaint, Sciatica

 One of the most common causes of sciatic leg pain is the Vertebral Subluxation Complex.
 It can be accompanied by the bulging or herniation of the soft, pulpy discs which separate each spinal bone.
 This can irritate or put pressure on the sciatic nerve roots as they leave the spinal cord.
 The result can be an intense pain shooting down either or both legs.

 In the past, treatment has involved pain medication, muscle relaxers, physical therapy, and even surgery.
-The chiropractic approach is to use carefully directed and controlled adjustments to remove the interference from spinal structures.
-These chiropractic adjustments can be quite effective in reducing nerve irritation and its associated pain.
+The chiropractic approach is to use carefully directed and controlled adjustments.
+Above all, these adjustments will work to remove the interference from spinal structures.
+In conclusion, chiropractic adjustments can be quite effective in reducing nerve irritation and its associated pain.

 Sciatica, like other health problems can be traced to the spine, often respond dramatically to the restoration of normal spinal function through conservative chiropractic care.